Make the most of the school holidays with our round-up of family days out and things to do on a budget

-Dance around while music plays, while one person presses pause; as soon as it stops all players must freeze.
+Dance around while music plays, while one person presses pause; as soon as the music stops, all players must freeze.
 The loser is the one who’s last to stop dancing.

 Add another element to a group game of tag.
 Once someone is caught they have to stand still, until another player releases them by running all the way around them in a circle.

-A group of children start at the other end of a room or playground and try to creep up on the person who’s Wolf, by calling out “What’s the time Mr Wolf”.
-If the Wolf answers a time such as “Five o’clock” they can move forward that number of paces, and the winner is the first to reach the Wolf.
-But if the Wolf answers “Dinner time” they chase the other kids back to the start in an attempt to tag them.
+A group of children start at one end of a room or playground and try to creep up on the person who’s Mr Wolf, facing the other way at the other end.
+Players shout ‘What’s the time Mr Wolf?’
+If the Wolf answers a time such as ‘Five o’clock’, they can move forward that number of paces, and the winner is the first to reach the Wolf.
+But if the Wolf answers ‘Dinner time!’, he/she chase the other kids back to the start to try and tag them.

 Great for getting five minutes of peace and quiet!
 All the kids lie on the floor, and can’t move or make a sound.
 The winner is the last one to remain still and silent.